|

 fairly represented in the film, exploring both MacArthur's egotistical

 side and the U.S. government's careful watch over him.
-The film failed
+Ultimately,

-to gain much traction in the theatres, though it performed better than
+gain much traction in the theatres, though it performed better than the

 Inchon.
 Both were